Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_app/tasty_bytes_zero_to_app.md

 ### 2.1 Franchise Queries
 To answer the business questions about how our overall Franchise business is doing we'll need create the three following queries.
 All of the columns required for these exist in the `ORDERS` table and no joining of tables are required.

-1. Top 10 Countries Based on Revenue in a Time Window
+1. Top 10 Countries Based on Revenue for Franchise 1 in the time window 2022-01-01 to 2022-03-31
-2. Top 10 Truck Brands Based on Revenue in a Time Window
+2. Top 10 Truck Brands Based on Revenue for Franchise 1 in the time window 2022-01-01 to 2022-03-31
-3. Year-to-Date Revenue, by Month, per Truck Brand
+3. Monthly Revenue for Franchise 1 for the year 2023 per Truck Brand

 You can spend some time creating the queries for each of these and then check your answers against the provided queries below by expanding each section.

 <details>
-    <summary>Top 10 Countries Based on Revenue in a Time Window</summary>
+    <summary>Top 10 Countries Based on Revenue</summary>

 ```sql
 SELECT